stanfordbeehive/stanfordbeehive.github.io/_pages/prospectives.md

 If you are a stellar student and a great match for my group, there will always be a spot for you here.
 It matters more that you are a cultural fit for my group rather than if you have exactly the right background or experience -- students and postdocs in my group have had backgrounds that include mathematics, genetics, molecular biology, developmental biology, machine learning, databases, computational biology, biophysics, bioengineering, electrical engineering and optimization, and others.

+*What does it mean that you are also a Senior Investigator at Gladstone Institutes?*

+It means that you will have two institutes to call home rather than one!
+Students in my group will have Gladstone affiliations and desks there; some have chosen to move to San Francisco later in their PhD and spend time at Gladstone.
+We collaborate a lot with labs there, and I strive for seemless interactions between Stanford and Gladstone.
+I spend two to three days a week at Stanford and at Gladstone, and ensure that I meet with students and postdocs at least one day a week in person at each location.

 *What advice do you have for applying to graduate school?*

 Take or leave this advice, but, first, be sure you want to go to graduate school!
 Give your letter writers plenty of lead time (at least two months), and tend toward academics for letters because they tend to write letters in a language that admissions committees understand well.
 Prepare your research statement carefully, focusing on your research experiences and the process of research, obstacles you have overcome, and your hopes and dreams for the future.
 You can let your passions show in this statement, but we also look for concrete examples of how you interact with research problems.